komoju/degica_datadog/README.md

 1. (Optionally) set the `DD_PROFILING_ALLOCATION_ENABLED=true` if you want to profile memory use.
 1. Instead of running your command directly, wrap it in `bundle exec ddprofrb exec`, for example `bundle exec ddprofrb exec bin/rails s -p 50130`.

+Additional environment variables can be set to capture more data, refer to [the DD docs](https://docs.datadoghq.com/profiler/enabling/ruby/?tab=environmentvariables#configuration) for details.

 ## Collecting data from local environments

 By default we do not collect data from local environments, but we can.